 Browse all current Centre workshops on our workshops page.

-Inclusive Pedagogies Faculty Learning Community (4-month peer learning community for people instructing a course; will be offered again in fall 2023)
+Inclusive Pedagogies Faculty Learning Community (4-month peer learning community for people instructing a course)

 For a custom workshop or individual consultation, email The Centre at firstname.lastname@example.org.

 - Inclusive pedagogies overview

 - Safe, brave, and accountable spaces in teaching and learning

 - Anti-racist pedagogies